Asabeneh/30-Days-Of-JavaScript/22_Day_Manipulating_DOM_object/22_day_manipulating_DOM_object.md

 </html>
 ```

-As we have see in the previous section there is a better way to eliminate all the inner HTML elements or the children of a parent element using the method *innerHTML* properties.
+As we have see in the previous section, there is a better way to eliminate all the inner HTML elements or the children of a parent element using the method *innerHTML* properties.

 ```html
 <!DOCTYPE html>